ideopunk/blog/markdown/blogposts/fortyprogrammingqs.md

 title: "40 Programming Questions / 6 Months In"
 date: "2020-08-19"
 status: "in progress"
-preview: "I started teaching myself to program about six months ago "
+preview: "I started teaching myself to program about six months ago."
 ---

 I started teaching myself to program about six months ago -- I see I registered for CS50 on March 1st.
 It's been incredibly rewarding.
 Part of what I love about it is how endless it is: every question leads to more.
 So for a few days, I decided to write down my web development questions instead of immediately googling them.
 In another six months I'll do it again and I'll revisit these, which should be neat.